-Stewart McNab, Vice President, came to Colorado for college and never looked back.
+Stewart McNab came to Colorado for college and never looked back.
 After working as a consulting groundwater geologist, Stewart began practicing law in 1985.
 He served as the president of a Front Range Water and Sanitation District during the 2002 drought and its aftermath.
 Stewart still maintains an active Denver practice in business law and commercial litigation while working primarily from Tabernash.
 Over the years he has handled many matters involving land use issues and real estate.
 Stewart and his wife Nancy have been Grand County landowners for almost 40 years, and moved to the County full time in 2014.
+Stewart joined the board of CHLT in 2016 and served as president of the Board from 2017 – 2020.

 Advisory Board Members